AlexFullmoon/sbsign/README.md

 ```
 If you have that, there are several options.

 1. In case of Thinkpads, there is an option to enroll single record into db without signing it with KEK key.
 Choose minimal mode in script and generate image signing key, ISK.cer.
 Copy it onto FAT32-formatted flash drive.
 Then you would need to go into UEFI > Security > Secure Boot > Key management > DB, use Enroll Key and supply your key and UUID.
-Then you can use it to sign executables.
+Then you can boot executables signed with it.

 2. It may be possible to enroll hashes of specific executables you want to run.
 It is simpler, no signing requires, but you would have to do that after any executable update.

 3. There is an option to pull stock KEK, db (and dbx) records, add your keys and sign everything with your PK, see links above.
-I haven't risked trying that.
+This isn't implemented yet, and I don't have a spare Thinkpad to test that.

+### Signing files

+Script will download release build of OpenCore, latest version by default, and sign following files (X64 versions, of course, may gods help you if you deal with x32 SecureBoot):

+- OC/OpenCore.efi
+- OC/Drivers/OpenRuntime.efi
+- OC/Drivers/OpenCanopy.efi
+- OC/Drivers/OpenLinuxBoot.efi
+- OC/Drivers/FirmwareSettingsEntry.efi
+- OC/Drivers/ResetNvramEntry.efi
+- OC/Drivers/ToggleSipEntry.efi
+- OC/Drivers/AudioDxe.efi
+- OC/Tools/OpenShell.efi
+- BOOT/BOOTx64.efi
+- **OC/Drivers/ext4_x64.efi**
+- **OC/Drivers/btrfs_x64.efi**

+Last two drivers are from [rEFInd v.0.14.2](https://sourceforge.net/projects/refind/files/0.14.2/) instead, stored in 'binaries' folder.
+I find them more stable than ones from OCBinaryData.

+To sign any other .efi files, place them in 'user' folder, signed files will appear in 'signed/user'.

 ### TODO

 - [x] Implement removePK key.
 - [ ] Rewrite logic to better protect keys from accidental deletion
+- [ ] Improve security - store private keys elsewhere
 - [ ] Add an option to back up currently installed keys and reuse them
 - [ ] Add an option to choose RSA strength - currently 2048 for compatibility
 - [x] Provide Dockerfile